Every organization generates intelligence constantly.

 Almost none of it is captured.

 It leaks out through turnover.
 Through undocumented decisions.
-Through tribal knowledge that only exists in Slack threads and memory.
+Through tribal knowledge that only exists in threads and memory.

 When someone leaves, they take years of learning with them.
 When someone joins, they ask questions that have already been answered a hundred times.